takumi-dev/CakePHP-VirtualMoney/README.md

 * Copy the resulting folder to app/Plugin
 * Rename the folder you just copied to VirtualMoney

-1. run

-    Console/cake schema create --plugin VirtualMoney

-or

-    run SQL in Config/Schema/schema.sql

-(Remember to add your table prefix)

-2. just add following code on your bootstrap.php
+1. just add following code on your bootstrap.php

 ```php
 CakePlugin::load('VirtualMoney');